Triaminic Vapor Patch

 Getting Legal Help

 If you or a loved one has experienced any serious complications while using the Triaminic Vapor Patch, you should first contact your doctor or other healthcare professional.
 It may also be in your best interests to meet with an experienced attorney to discuss your options and protect your right to compensation.
+Depending on the circumstances of the injury, you or a loved one may have a product liability or medical malpractice claim against the manufacturer or your doctor.

 Go here to learn more about an attorney's role in a pharmaceutical liability case.